Renaissance in Ferrara: History

-The House of Este in Ferrara had been present in northern Italy since the late 14th century, when Niccolò d'Este funded the University of Ferrara and started the construction of the Castello Estense.
-Courtly culture played a significant role, as evidenced by the library's collection of chivalric stories reflecting interest in the medieval fable world.
-Additionally, materials on astrology and esotericism were prominent.
-Artistic pursuits flourished under the patronage of the Este.
-Pisanello, who produced several medals for Lionello d'Este, was a highly regarded artist.
-The Este court also supported both the ornate international style, exemplified by Belbello da Pavia (creator of the Bible of Niccolò d'Este), and the humanist style, represented by Taddeo Crivelli (creator of the Bible of Borso d'Este).

-Leonello d'Este's reign further expanded the cultural influence of the House of Este.
-His patronage encompassed a wide range of emerging artistic movements, fostering a unique environment within Italy.
-Educated by the humanist Guarino Veronese, Leonello cultivated relationships with prominent artists of the time, including Leon Battista Alberti, Jacopo Bellini, Piero della Francesca, and Andrea Mantegna (present in Ferrara between 1449 and 1451) and Pisanello.
+The reign of Leonello d'Este (1441–1450) further expanded the House of Este's cultural influence.
+His patronage encompassed a wide range of emerging artistic movements and humanist scholarship within Renaissance Italy.
+Educated by the humanist Guarino Veronese, Leonello cultivated relationships with prominent artists of the time, including Leon Battista Alberti, Jacopo Bellini, Piero della Francesca, and Andrea Mantegna (who was active in Ferrara between 1449 and 1451) and Pisanello.
 He also established a collection of antiquities and a tapestry manufactory, strengthening ties with Flanders.
-Several transalpine artists, such as Rogier van der Weyden and Jean Fouquet, resided in Ferrara during this period.
-The Este collections, containing works by these artists, attracted the attention of visiting Italian artists, facilitating a cross-pollination between the two artistic schools.'
+Several Northern artists, such as Rogier van der Weyden and Jean Fouquet, were resident in Ferrara during this period.
+The Este collections, containing works by these artists, also attracted the attention of visiting Italian artists, facilitating a dialogue between the internationalist and humanist artistic schools.

 Painting

-The reign of Borso d'Este (1450–1471) witnessed the development of a distinct style in Ferrarese painting, which incorporated influences from diverse sources.
-Courtly culture played a role, alongside elements derived from the works of Piero della Francesca, particularly his use of perspective and light.
+During the rule of Borso d'Este (1450–1471) a distinct local style of Ferrarese painting developed, incorporating a number of artistic influences.
+This style fused courtly influences with elements associated with the works of Piero della Francesca, particularly his use of perspective and light.
 The meticulous realism of Early Netherlandish painters and the influence of Donatello are also evident.
-Artists trained by the workshop of Francesco Squarcione further contributed to this artistic movement.
-Ferrarese artists elaborated upon this approach, integrating characteristics such as defined lines, heightened emotional expression, and a fusion of elegance and expressiveness.
+Artists trained in the workshop of Francesco Squarcione further contributed to this movement.
+Ferrarese artists elaborated upon this approach, integrating characteristics such as defined lines, heightened emotional expression and a fusion of elegance and expressiveness.